 A rezoning applicant must conduct a neighborhood meeting and attend a pre-application conference before they may submit a rezoning application.
 The applicant is required to provide records of these meetings with their completed rezoning application form.

 The neighborhood meeting is a way for the rezoning applicant to initiate a conversation with the community members most directly affected by the proposed rezoning.
-Applicants must invite owners of all parcels within 100 feet of the rezoning site.
-For boundaries of the site that abut a right-of-way that is less than 100 feet wide, the 100 foot radius starts on the other side of that right-of-way.
+Applicants must invite owners of all parcels within 500 feet of the rezoning site.
 Neighborhood meetings should be scheduled at a time and place that is convenient to the invited property owners.
 Meeting notices must be mailed at least ten (10) and no more than twenty-five (25) days before the meeting.
 The applicant may deliver addressed, stamped envelopes containing the meeting notice to City staff.
 Staff verifies the information and addresses and places the notices in the mail.
 These envelopes must be provided to staff at least one day prior to the mailing deadline.
 Conversely, the applicant may choose to send the meeting notices by certified mail.
 If this delivery method is used, the delivery certification must be submitted to staff with the rezoning application.
 Applicants should consult UDO Section 10.2.1.C.5 "Content of Notice” for the required contents of mailed notice.
 The rezoning application must be submitted within 6 months of the neighborhood meeting.

 City staff provides pre-application conferences for rezoning petitions free of charge.
 The pre-application conference is an opportunity for applicants to learn about the rezoning process and consult with staff about potential impacts of their proposed zoning.
 At this time, staff can also help applicants understand the difference between general use and conditional use zoning districts and how appropriate each may be to the applicant’s case.
 To schedule a pre-application conference, fill out the Pre-Application Conference form.